ashokdarsh/my-profile/docs/engineering/index.md

 ### **WHEN** _should these be followed?_

 - A new product development is started, the engineering team should reference these practices so the team is on the same understanding.
-- A new engineer is onboarding to Cargill or to an Engineering team
+- A new engineer is onboarding to an Engineering team
 - Any modernization effort which involves re-engineering / refactoring code to a different language

 ### **WHERE** _can these be applied?_